mosra/m.css/doc/css/page-layout.rst

 A barebones HTML markup structure using ``m.css`` looks like below.
-There is the usual preamble, with :html:`<html lang="en">` and a :html:`<meta>` tag specifying the file encoding.
+There is the usual preamble, with :html:`<html lang="en">` and a :html:`<meta>` tag specifying the file encoding, which should be the first thing in :html:`<head>`.
 Some browsers assume UTF-8 by default (as per the `HTML5 standard <https://www.w3schools.com/html/html_charset.asp>`__), but some not, so it's better to always include it.
 In the :html:`<head>` element it's important to also specify that the site is responsive via the